 Atwood boasts a wonderful library which is well stocked with a wide range of books.
 Each class visits the library on a regular basis and they are able to borrow a range of books.
-We ask that parents and carers do keep an eye of these books when they are at home and ensure that they are returned in a timely way.
+If parents could remind children to look after these books when they are at home and ensure that they are returned in a timely way.
 Each classroom also has a selection of books for the children to access.

 Here at Atwood, we wish to foster a lifelong love of reading and, as part of their daily routine, the children have opportunities to read for pleasure as well as part of guided reading sessions during the week.
 Our staff regularly read and tell stories in class and in assemblies and positively encourage the children to take their reading book home each evening and to read to their parents.
 We wish to foster the habit of ‘private reading’ on a regular basis so that they can derive the maximum pleasure from books at home as well as in school.
 Parents/carers and teachers comment on the children’s progress and communicate this through the ‘Home/School Reading Record Book’.
 Communication between home and school is fundamental in helping each child to develop to their full reading potential.